Skip to main content

 note

-Undoing and reverting changes
+Undoing Changes and Reverting

-To revert changes in all files
+To revert changes to all files

 Procedure

-1. Switch the navigator to the configuration management navigator.
+1. Switch the navigator to the Configuration Management Navigator.

 2. Click [Revert All] from the [Commit Target] context menu.

-To revert changes in a specified file
+To revert changes to a specified file

 Procedure

-1. Switch the navigator to the configuration management navigator.
+1. Switch the navigator to the Configuration Management Navigator.

 3. Click [Revert This File] from the context menu.

-2. Switch to the Configuration Management Navigator using one of the following methods.
+2. Switch to the configuration management navigator using one of the following methods:

 • Click [Team Collaboration] > [Sync Repository] > [Commit] from the ribbon.